U.S. stock investors try to manage volatility with covered calls

 A covered call strategy is typically employed by traders with a neutral to moderately bullish outlook.
 The move caps an investor’s upside in a stock, but can be an effective income generator due to the ongoing premium from the buyer of the options, who is betting on a bigger gain in the shares.

 Share prices often see outsized moves during earnings season.
-That has led investors to invest in covered-call strategies in names like Wal-Mart Stores (WMT.N) and Pfizer Inc (PFE.N), which hit all-time highs earlier this week.
+That has led investors to invest in covered-call strategies in names like Wal-Mart Stores and Pfizer Inc , which hit all-time highs earlier this week.

 On Tuesday, the volume of activity in out-of-the-money call options was greater than usual, suggesting institutional investors were using the strategy.